valuhaka/dass21_fi/README.md

 - contains the locations of the DASS items that measure each of the subscales: depression, anxiety and stress

 ----
-#### _Note: the following data is not available due EU privacy laws.
+#### _Note: the following data is not available due to EU privacy laws.
 The functions that handle the data are provided._

 ### < fullData.Rdata > (2 lists of 2)